atom/flight-manual.atom.io/CONTRIBUTING.md

 1. [Fork this repository](https://github.com/atom/flight-manual.atom.io#fork-destination-box)
 2. Download your fork. [(Click here for help)](https://help.github.com/articles/fork-a-repo/#keep-your-fork-synced)
-3. Create a named feature branch ([We use Github flow](https://guides.github.com/introduction/flow/index.html))
+3. Create a named feature branch [(we use Github flow)](https://guides.github.com/introduction/flow/index.html)
 4. Make a change to the Asciidoc (or whatever you want to change),
 5. Push it to a branch
 6. Send us a [Pull Request](https://github.com/atom/flight-manual.atom.io/pulls).